-During this phase of testing, the team observed and confirmed that while the AUV maintained balance and was statically and dynamically stable, there is not enough dead weight to keep the vehicle neutrally buoyant.
+During this phase of testing, the team observed and confirmed that while the AUV maintained balance and was statically and dynamically stable, and by adding several removable dead weights presented a problem.
+Adding large preset that become a part of the main structure permanently where less removable weights were needed.
 Currently, certain components of the vehicle are being modified to help reduce buoyancy and add weight.